nateshmbhat/pyttsx3/README.md

 the changelog:

-1. add memory support for sapi.
+1. add memory support for sapi5
+2. add memory support for espeak(espeak is not tested).
    eg:

 ```